What types of business insurance does an electrical contractor need?

 • Insurance company

-Small business insurance companies that serve electricians
+Small business insurance companies that serve electrical contractors

 There are many reputable insurance carriers that sell coverage to electricians, including:

-• The Hartford: Electricians can purchase several insurance policies through The Hartford, including general liability insurance, workers’ compensation insurance, hired and non-owned insurance and business income insurance
+• The Hartford.
+Electricians can purchase several insurance policies through The Hartford, including general liability insurance, workers’ compensation insurance, hired and non-owned insurance and business income insurance

-• Hiscox: Hiscox sells insurance to electricians across the country.
+• Hiscox.
+Hiscox sells insurance to electricians across the country.
 A standard policy covers your business for work performed anywhere in the world, not just in the U.S. Hiscox offers free quotes online or over the phone.

 There are dozens of insurance companies that sell coverage for electrical businesses.
 However, not all insurers are created equal.
 To find the best electrical business insurance carrier, it’s important to compare multiple companies.
 Follow these steps to find the best insurance company for your business:

-1. Coverage options: Every electrical business has different insurance requirements.
+1. Coverage options.
+Every electrical business has different insurance requirements.
 When comparing companies, look at the coverage options available and choose an insurer that offers the types and amounts of coverage you need based on your potential risks.

-3. Financial strength: Choose an insurance company that has an excellent or superior financial strength rating from AM Best.
+3. Financial strength.
+Choose an insurance company that has an excellent or superior financial strength rating from AM Best.
 Financially stable insurers are able to meet policyholder obligations and pay claims.
 Companies that aren’t financially strong are at a higher risk of bankruptcy and may have a harder time paying claims.

-5. Cost: Before you purchase business insurance, get personalized rate quotes from a few different carriers.
+5. Cost.
+Before you purchase business insurance, get personalized rate quotes from a few different carriers.
 This will help you find the cheapest premium for the type and amount of coverage you want.

 Use these strategies to get the best insurance coverage for your business:

-1. Consider your unique risks: Think about the risks that your business faces based on your industry, services, location and number of employees.
+1. Consider your unique risks.
+Think about the risks that your business faces based on your industry, services, location and number of employees.
 Purchase policies that cover the potential risks you face, and choose coverage limits that offer adequate financial protection.

-4. Compare quotes: The cost of business insurance depends on many factors, and some policy types are more expensive than others.
+4. Compare quotes.
+The cost of business insurance depends on many factors, and some policy types are more expensive than others.
 Before you purchase any insurance policy, compare quotes from at least a few different insurance companies to find the best coverage at the most affordable rate.

 expert